Police issue 'virtual kidnap' alerts to California schools

 Authorities say residents made separate reports March 7 and 8 that they were the victims of the fake kidnapping threats.

+"All of them want money transferred to an account in Mexico, and they are directing victims outside of the city to withdraw money," Laguna Police Sgt.
+Jim Cota said.

-Police say one of the victims paid $5,000 before learning his daughter was safe.
+Police said a man wired $5,000 before learning his daughter was safe.

+"At about 6:30 p.m., as the victim was completing the last transaction, he received a call from his daughter who was fine in Laguna Beach," Cota said.

+In the second case on March 8, the victim was told her daughter had been taken while attending college in Chicago.

 Information from: The Orange County Register, http://www.ocregister.com